tliron/exturl/README.md

     file:///the/path

 Because the path must be absolute, it always begins with a slash.
-The consequence is that most `file:` URLs beging with 3 slashes.
+The consequence is that most `file:` URLs begin with 3 slashes.

 When compiled for Windows the URL path will be converted to a Windows path.
 The convention is that backslashes become slashes and a first slash is added to make it absolute.
 So this